devendraap/mongodb-kubernetes-operator/docs/secure.md

    --host <mongodb-replica-set>.<mongodb-replica-set>-svc.<namespace>.svc.cluster.local
    ```

-   Where `mongodb-replica-set` is the name of your MongoDBCommunity
+   Where `mongodb-replica-set` is the name of your ADMongoDBCommunity
    resource and `namespace` is the namespace of your deployment.